 We saw websites were either too expensive for a small local business or poorly executed (DIY websites such as Wix or Weebly).
 That’s why we created Loclweb.
 To provide affordable websites that are built specifically to help local small businesses rank better in local searches and get seen by more customers.

 Whatever method you go about performing the three methods this article focused on, don’t leave anything out.

 - Get your business listed on local directories (GBP is the most important).

 - Ask for reviews, follow up, and manage your reputation actively online.

 - Build a great local website that provides more info and details about your business.

 Local marketing is essential to your business’s success.
 Make sure you focus on these three and don’t leave anything to chance.
-We’ve put together this important local marketing strategy with three steps to success and local marketing bundles to make it easy and affordable for your business to attain manage all three.
+We’ve put together this important strategy for small business marketing.
+With this 3-step strategy and local marketing bundles, it will be easy and affordable for your business to attain and manage all three.